mbabynames search ✿

 Treasa Penelope

-Put "noble and strong" next to "weaver" and you get a name that feels considered.
+Put "strength" next to "weaver" and you get a name that feels considered.
 Treasa Penelope works on paper and out loud.
 The longer Penelope (3 syllables) builds on the shorter Treasa, giving the name forward momentum.

 Treasa Genevieve

-Treasa translates to "noble and strong".
+Treasa translates to "strength".
 Genevieve to "woman of the people".
 Together they create a full-name meaning with real texture.
 The longer Genevieve (3 syllables) builds on the shorter Treasa, giving the name forward momentum.

 Treasa ends with an open A sound.
-That ending shapes which middle names transition smoothly and which ones stumble.
+That ending shapes which middles transition smoothly and which ones stumble.
 Names that open with a firm consonant (like G, K, or R) create the cleanest break.

 Treasa Elise